dolbyio-samples/rts-app-ios-viewer/interactive-player/README.md

 ## Cloning the repo

-The Dolby.io Realtime Streaming Monitor sample app is hosted in an Xcode workspace.
-There are two Swift Package libraries under the `LocalPackages` directory.
+The Dolby.io Realtime Streaming Monitor sample app is hosted in an Xcode project.

 Get the code by cloning this repo using git.